top of page

 Canterbury is famous for the shrine of St Thomas Becket, a focus for medieval travellers from all over Europe.
 It was immortalised by Geoffrey Chaucer’s The Canterbury Tales, a collection of stories told by fictional pilgrims who journeyed to the city from London.

-In this spirit we are inviting you as a participant of the conference to become a ‘pilgrim of the page’.
-Our time together will be a shared path— one that honours the deep kinship between story, healing, and the human need to travel together for meaning.
+In this spirit, we invite you as a participant of the conference to become a ‘pilgrim of the page’.
+Our time together will be a shared path—one that honours the deep kinship between story, healing, and the human need to travel together for meaning.

-Inspired by The Canterbury Tales, we have imagined the conference through the following three interwoven metaphors that reflect both the pilgrim journey and the biblio-poetry therapeutic encounter:
+Inspired by The Canterbury Tales, we have imagined the conference through three interwoven metaphors that reflect both the pilgrim journey and the biblio-poetry therapeutic encounter:

 The Tavern

-Our philosophy is that Tavern will represent the conference as an informal space of welcome, where hierarchy softens and conversation can arise naturally.
-It is an image that recognises that biblio-poetry therapy begins with kindness, listening and presence.
+Our philosophy is that the Tavern will represent the conference as an informal space of welcome.
+Here, hierarchy softens, and conversation can arise naturally.
+It is an image that recognises that biblio-poetry therapy begins with kindness, listening, and presence.

 We will provide moments and places within the conference where participants can feel comfortable to simply arrive as they are.